 Test scores are a useful data point.

-Testing sharpens students’ time-management techniques.
+Testing sharpens students’ time management techniques.

 It is true that, in many situations, a timed closed-book test is not the best way to measure a student’s abilities.
 However, it is equally true that timed closed-book tests remain popular on the middle school, high school, and college levels.
 Good test preparation helps students learn to stay focused and to use their time wisely.
 These techniques can help them perform better and reduce stress as they take exams and various classroom assessments.

-Test preparation is skills enrichment.
+Test preparation is a vehicle for skills enrichment.

 The SAT asks students to read seminal historic documents.
 The ACT asks students to think analytically about charts, graphs, and scientific experiment design.
 The ISEE and SSAT asks students to expand their working vocabularies and enhance their math skills and problem solving strategies.
 As students undertake test preparation for a specific assessment, the work they do helps them excel in their broader academic pursuits.
 A test-optional policy helps to reduce the pressure around high stakes testing, but the preparation itself is leveraged well beyond the official testing.